Topics on this page

 Percentage of events prevented compared to total number detected

-  Deleted: Deep Security deleted an infected file.
+Deleted: Workload Security deleted an infected file.

 Terminated: A behavior monitoring scan determined that a process was compromised and terminated the process to prevent further infection.
 For details, see Enhanced anti-malware and ransomware scanning with behavior monitoring.

 Displays the number of events triggered by rule-based checks and configuration-based checks.
 For a list of events generated by configuration-based checks, see the events with IDs less than 200 in Firewall events.

 Number of reconnaissance scans detected by the Firewall module.
 For details about the types of reconnaissance scans and suggested actions, see Warning: Reconnaissance Detected.
 For information on configuring reconnaissance scan detection, see Firewall settings.

 |Reconnaissance scans are only performed in inline mode.|